hanis-z/Snow-water-equivalent/README.md

 ## Introduction
 Snow Water Equivalent (SWE) is a common snowpack measurement used by hydrologists and water managers to gage amount of liquid water contained within snowpack.
 It is equal to the amount of water contained within the snowpack when it melts.
 It can be thought of as the depth of water that would theoretically result if you melted the entire snowpack instantaneously [[1]](#1).

+Snow water reservoir is one of the main sources

 ## Data Understanding
 **Historical Ground Measures data:** Ground measures help provide regularly collected, highly accurate point estimates of SWE at designated stations.
 Ground measures data range from 2013-2019 and 2020-2021 was provided in [ground_measures_train_features.csv](./data/ground_measures_train_features.csv) and [ground_measures_test_features.csv](./data/ground_measures_test_features.csv).
 The ground measures data are from [Snow Telemetry (SNOTEL)](https://www.nrcs.usda.gov/wps/portal/wcc/home/) and [California Data Exchange Center (CDEC)](https://cdec.water.ca.gov/).
 The dataset used from these sources is available in this repo [here](./data/).